anachrocomputer/RC2014tester/README.md

 So all the serial terminal I/O, EPROM tests and RAM tests must be done without using any RAM.
-This precludes the use of the normal subroutine calling mechanism (CALL or RST) becuase we cannot use the stack.
+This precludes the use of the normal subroutine calling mechanism (CALL or RST) because we cannot use the stack.

 ## Initialisation